Locally Adaptive Bayesian Isotonic Regression using Half Shrinkage Priors: Theoretical properties

 \end{thm}

+The proof for the half-Laplace model is surprisingly concise due to the simplicity of the marginal density of $\eta_j$.
+In contrast, the half-horseshoe density involves integral representation and complicates the proof.
+For details, see the Supplementary Materials.

 The robustness property shown above is weaker than the usual tail-robustness (i.e., $|E[\eta_{i_\ast} | z] - z_{i_\ast}| \to 0$ as $z_{i_\ast} \to \infty$).
-As stated in the introduction, the analysis of the posterior means under our setting is more difficult than a standard setting where the location parameters $\eta_j$'s are independent \citep{carvalho2010horseshoe}.
+As stated in the introduction, the analysis of the posterior means under our setting is more difficult than a standard setting where the location parameters $\eta_j$'s are conditionally independent a posteriori \citep{carvalho2010horseshoe}.
 The difference from the standard setting, and the source of weakened robustness, is the correlation of observation $z$ (or, equivalently, the correlation of the original location parameter $\theta$).
-The robustness property of horseshoe estimators under such correlation has not been studied.
+The robustness property of horseshoe estimators under such a correlation has not been studied.

-It is also noteworthy that the weak tail-robustness is not necessarily achieved when using other priors with thinner density tail than those of the horseshoe prior.
-For example, consider the following normal prior model for a single observation: $z_j|\eta _j \sim N(\eta_j, \sigma^2)$ and $\eta_j \sim N(0, 1)$, ignoring both monotonicity constraint and correlation for simplicity.
+It is noteworthy that not only the half-horseshoe model but also the half-Laplace model can achieve the weak tail-robustness.
+The difference between the two models in point estimation is evaluated numerically in Section~\ref{simulation}, where outlier $z_{i_\ast}$ takes a finite value.
+The half-normal prior, whose density tail is thinner than that of the half-Laplace distribution, does not have the weak tail-robustness.
+To see this, consider a simple model for a single observation: $z_j|\eta _j \sim N(\eta_j, \sigma^2)$ and $\eta_j \sim N(0, 1)$, ignoring both monotonicity constraint and correlation for simplicity.
 Then we obtain the posterior mean estimator $E[\eta_j | z_j] = (1 + \sigma^2)^{-1}z_j$, which does not have the weak tail-robustness since $| E[\eta_j | z_j] - z_j | / z_j \to \sigma^2 / (1+\sigma^2)$ as $z_j\to\infty$.
-This example, together with Thereom~\ref{tail_robust}, shows the necessity of the heavily-tailed prior for $\eta_j$ to achieve the weak tail-robustness.
+This example, together with Theorem~\ref{tail_robust}, shows the necessity of the prior for $\eta_j$ with a heavier tail than the Gaussian one to achieve the weak tail-robustness.